 Volume for pitchers matters in points leagues, but less so in categories leagues

 In points leagues, so long as your starting pitcher isn’t getting completely destroyed, he’s giving you loads of value each time out on the mound.
 With points given for innings pitched, even the most mediocre starter can be a significant contributor to your team each week.
 Relievers are greatly devalued in that format because of their lack of innings, and starters who qualify as relievers get a huge boost.

 But in categories leagues, it doesn’t quite work that way.
 First, you’ll obviously want to compete in saves each week if you can, so the starters who qualify as relievers aren’t quite as valuable.
 But second, more often than not, you’ll find yourself trying to LIMIT the number of starts you have, throwing only the truly safe starters with high-quality relievers instead.
 With that strategy, you can usually nearly guarantee yourself a win in ERA, WHIP, and saves, and because wins are so fickle, there’s always a chance you squeak out that category, too.

-So, those high upside pitchers who may not give you huge innings (I’m talking to you Lance McCullers) are far more valuable in categories leagues than points leagues.
+So, pitchers who are devalued in points and rotisserie formats because of potential innings limits are far more valuable in categories leagues.
 Don’t be afraid to pull the trigger a bit early.